fbpx

 2. 50% of tax sought to be avoided (to a maximum of $100,000 plus the fee charged)

-Disclaimer: The above contents are provided for the general guidance only, based on information believed to be accurate and complete, but we cannot guarantee its accuracy or completeness.
-It does not provide legal advice; nor can it or should it be relied upon.
-Please contact / consult a qualified tax professional specific to your case.
+Disclaimer: The above contents are provided for general guidance only, based on information believed to be accurate and complete, but we cannot guarantee its accuracy or completeness.
+It does not provide legal advice, nor can it or should it be relied upon.
+Please contact/consult a qualified tax professional specific to your case.

 Socials: